oridzel/seemc/README.md

 unzip elsepa-2020.zip
 ```
 3. To create new MaterialData.mat run `MaterialData_script.m` with corresponding changes
-4. Save the new `MaterialData` struct to MaterialData.mat and reload the current MATLAB session
+4. Save the new `MaterialData` struct to `MaterialData.mat` file in the `Database` folder and reload the current MATLAB session